miekg/lboverlay/README.md

 The health check service will need a list of hosts, ports and a description of how to health check, how it gets this or how it's formatted is out of scope here.

-Health checks can be send to the *lboverlay* plugin, by abusing the a DNS request and encoding the health results in the additional section as SRV records.
+Health checks can be send to the *lboverlay* plugin, by abusing a DNS request and encoding the health results in the additional section as SRV records.
 The TTL is then significant to encoding the health status: